rianrais/stockbit-test/README.md

 Since the OMDB API key given to me via email can not be used any further, I've taken steps to get my own free API key for OMDB API.

+And since I haven't learned yet about Protobuf and gRPC, nor do I have time to learn it within given timeframe for the test.
+I was unable to build the gRPC method and only have answer for the REST API.
+But I am looking forward to learning all about it should I have the chance.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)